-Agenda Item 5: Development of a safety regulatory framework to support the reduction of GHG emissions from ships using new technologies and alternative fuels
+iii.
+Development of a safety regulatory framework to support the reduction of GHG emissions from ships using new technologies and alternative fuels:

-The following key points may be noted:
+The following key points to be noted:

-1. The Committee noted the views of the Group concerning requirements for ship-specific training and agreed to inform the HTW Sub-Committee accordingly.

-2. MSC noted the need to clarify whether or not the IGF Code applies to ships using gas as fuel irrespective of flashpoint and take action, as appropriate.

-3. The Committee noted the views of the Group regarding the mechanism for the allocation of work to subcommittees for coordination of tasks under this new output and invited interested parties to submit proposals to MSC 109 containing elements that should be taken into consideration while assigning priority, if necessary, to the tasks to be allocated.

-4. The Committee endorsed the view of the Group that when preparing emergency response plans, the port community should be informed about the challenges posed by the use of alternative fuels.

-5. The Committee re-established the Correspondence Group on Development of a safety regulatory framework to support the reduction of GHG emissions from ships using new technologies and alternative fuels and tasked it to submit it's report to MSC 110 (and making an oral report to MSC 109).

-6. The Committee agreed to establish a GHG Safety Working Group at MSC 109.
+- The Committee noted the views of the Group concerning requirements for ship-specific training and agreed to inform the HTW Sub-Committee accordingly. - MSC noted the need to clarify whether or not the IGF Code applies to ships using gas as fuel irrespective of flashpoint and take action, as appropriate. - The Committee noted the views of the Group regarding the mechanism for the allocation of work to subcommittees for coordination of tasks under this new output and invited interested parties to submit proposals to MSC 109 containing elements that should be taken into consideration while assigning priority, if necessary, to the tasks to be allocated. - The Committee endorsed the view of the Group that when preparing emergency response plans, the port community should be informed about the challenges posed by the use of alternative fuels. - The Committee re-established the Correspondence Group on Development of a safety regulatory framework to support the reduction of GHG emissions from ships using new technologies and alternative fuels and tasked it to submit its report to MSC 110 (and making an oral report to MSC 109). - The Committee agreed to establish a GHG Safety Working Group at MSC 109.

-Agenda Item 6: Revision of the Guidelines on Maritime Cyber Risk Management (MSC-FAL.1/Circ.3/Rev.2) and Identification of next steps to enhance Maritime Cyber Security
+iv.
+Revision of the Guidelines on Maritime Cyber Risk Management (MSCFAL.
+1/Circ.3/Rev.2) and Identification of next steps to enhance Maritime Cyber Security:

-The Committee approved the draft revised Guidelines on maritime cyber risk management (MSC-FAL.1/Circ.3/Rev.3) and agreed to forward them to the Facilitation Committee for its concurrent approval.
+The Committee approved the draft revised Guidelines on maritime cyber risk management (MSCFAL.1/Circ.3/Rev.3) and agreed to forward them to the Facilitation Committee for its concurrent approval.